dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 We are unaware of any good way around this.
 You can invoke the extension methods directly with static method syntax but this is a very unsatisfactory solution.

+If we want to satisfy all of the following criteria:

+* an application has reference (direct or transitive) to a package using Rx 6  or older
+* the application itself wishes to use Rx.NET (and in particular, to use extension methods where `System.Reactive` has defined UI-framework-specific overloads, but the application only wants to use the less specialized overrides)
+* the application has a Windows-specific TFM of 10.0.19041 or later
+* the application wants to use self-contained deployment without including a copy of WPF and Windows Forms

+then the following have to be true:

+* the component that uses Rx 6 needs a reference to some assembly defining the full legacy `System.Reactive` API
+* the application needs a reference to some assembly defining the Rx API but which does _not_ include the UI-framework-specific

+In other words, the application and the Rx-6-using component have requirements that are apparently mutually exclusive.
+It is not impossible to resolve this.
+The proposed solution handles this by making `System.Reactive` 7.0 a backwards-compatibility facade, defining a new main `System.Reactive.Net` component that does not the UI-framework-specific items.
+This provides a partial solution by supplying the application with access to the Rx.NET API through a different assembly than the one used by components depending on legacy versions of Rx.
+However, it requires us to pull some tricks to ensure that the `System.Reactive` v7 facade is available at runtime but not visible to the compiler when the application is built.

+A critical element of this solution is that the existence of an assembly that does not offer the UI-framework-specific items.
+We think that this might be what prevents us from retaining `System.Reactive` as the main Rx.NET NuGet package: it _has_ to provide the full legacy API to maintain backwards compatibility.
+(The only possible way out would be if we could work out how to package with-UI-framework and without-UI-framework versions of `System.Reactive.dll` into a single `System.Reactive` NuGet package.
+Note though that we still need a `-windows` version, because even without UI framework support, we still want the application suspend/resume detection to work.
+So we'd actually want two -windows targets in there!
+If there were some way to package a reference assembly that excluded these types, then perhaps?)

 ### Community input